Memory Operations

 - Add descriptive metadata - Makes filtering and organization easier

-- Organize by collections - Group related memories for better access control
+- Organize by collections - Group related memories logically

 - Handle errors gracefully - Use try/catch for API operations